-Dantzig et al. (1991) considered a dynamic work allocation strategy in which the next idle processor gets the next SP based on a first-in-first-out strategy until all the SPs are solved and the MP can be recomputed with the new cuts.
-The efficiency of this parallel algorithm did not exceed 60% even on machines with 64 processors.
-Similarly, Li (2013) observed that dynamic work allocation is superior to static work allocation, because it reduces idle times and also it saves executing extra work.
+Dantzig et al. (1991) considered a dynamic work allocation strategy in which the next idle processor gets the next SP based on a FIFO strategy until all the SPs are solved and the MP can be recomputed with the new cuts.
+The efficiency (measured in time reduction) of this parallel algorithm did not exceed 60% even on machines with 64 processors.
+Similarly, Li (2013) observed that dynamic work allocation is superior to static work allocation, because it reduces idle times and it also saves executing extra work.
 For example, if a SP is infeasible, the evaluation of the SPs remaining in the queue will be terminated and the feasibility cut generation scheme will be launched.